Cobb Vanth

-Cobb Vanth (also known as The Sheriff and later The Marshal), is a fictional character in the Star Wars franchise.
+Cobb Vanth (also known as The Sheriff and later The Marshal) is a fictional character in the Star Wars franchise.
 Introduced in the 2015–2017 Chuck Wendig novel trilogy Aftermath, he is a former slave who has used the Mandalorian armor of Boba Fett to bring order to Tatooine "Freetown" Mos Pelgo in the five years after the events of the 1983 film Return of the Jedi.
-Throughout the trilogy, Cobb faces off against the Red Key Raiders mining collective, the Tusken Raiders, and a krayt dragon, and while successful in defeating the former is unable to find the latter.
+Throughout the trilogy, Cobb faces off against foes such as the Red Key Raiders mining collective, the Tusken Raiders, and a krayt dragon.

 The character reappears in the second season of the Disney+ television series The Mandalorian, set years after the events of the Aftermath trilogy and depicting Cobb joining forces with the Tuskens and the series' title character to finally defeat the krayt dragon.
 He is portrayed by Timothy Olyphant, who reprised the role in spin-off series The Book of Boba Fett, where Cobb faces off against the Pyke Syndicate and their representative, Cad Bane.